 Very often, especially in a probate, trust, or guardianship matter, a crucial witness will be out of state.
 Routinely in Florida, for example, we find it necessary to take testimony of witnesses located in New York.
+So, how do you subpoena an out of state witness in New York for Florida litigation?
 Under New York law, there are two methods for doing so.

 Among other pitfalls to be mindful of, please note that witnesses must be compensated for their travel (Fla.
 Stat. § 92.151) and for their appearance (Fla.
 Stat. § 92.151).

 New York Law Regarding Testimony In a Lawsuit In Another Jurisdiction

 CPLR § 3102

 New York CPLR § 3102(e) governs the procedure for obtaining the deposition of a witness in New York for use in a lawsuit pending in another jurisdiction.
 This statute may be invoked to obtain a subpoena ex-parte and does not require a showing of special circumstances.
 Criticism abounds however, and this not the traditionally preferred method.
 A number of steps are required under CPLR § 3102(e), including a Court Order before a subpoena may be issued.

 Under this statute, the out of state party obtains a commission from the out of state court.
 In this case the Florida party would issue a subpoena and then commence a special proceeding in the New York state court.
 That out of state party then files a formal application seeking a court order authorizing the issuance of the subpoena.